gaara4896/libGDX-simple-game/README.md

 - master branch is the initial simple game version

--extendSimpleGame branch is the extended version of simple game
+- extendSimpleGame branch is the extended version of simple game

 ## Tools